skymlr-cnb/calorie-counter/README.md

 # CalorieCounterSDK

-A lightweight Swift Package that provides simple calorie counting features with data powered by Open Food Facts.
+A lightweight Swift Package that provides simple calorie counting features.
+Food information can come from any language model conforming to `LLMClient` and by default uses a free HuggingFace endpoint.
 Supports iOS 15+ and Swift 6.1.

 ## Integration